LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/installing-the-context-menu/index.rst

 Individual actions are shown in the context menu for users / user groups set in the MFContextMenu table MFUserGroupID column.

-The default installation set 'All internal users' as the user group.
+The default installation set 'ContextMenu' as the user group.
-This must be reset to a usergroup or users of your choice.

-The 'All internal users' or 'All internal and external users' user groups are not a valid selection as a usergroup for the context menu access.
+The users or usergroups for this group must be set for the context menu to be accessible.

 Update M-Files client settings
 ------------------------------